 — Writers (@writersltd) February 7, 2017

 Of course, looking back, I was wrong.
-Nick Nolte actually has a pretty decent back catalogue if you squint, and it turned out the only reason I so often confused the two is this arrest photo of Nick where he looks like he’s playing the lead role in a Gary Busey biopic.
+Nick Nolte actually has a pretty decent back catalogue if you squint, and it turned out the only reason I so often confused the two is an arrest photo of Nick where he looks like he’s playing the lead role in a Gary Busey biopic.

 (I did warn you there was a tenuous analogy coming.)